 - Where do they stay?
 Working conditions between companies vary greatly.
 On some cruises, four naturalist guides share a room with four bunk beds.
 With other companies, they are more comfortable because they each have their own room.
 Red Mangrove gave them each their own room.

 - What determines the “level” of the naturalist guide?
 The level system classifies tour guides into tour guide I, II or III, depending on years of experience and number of languages spoken.
 Most speak English and Spanish.
 A few speak French, Italian, German or other languages.

 - What’s the hardest thing about being a naturalist guide?
 Naturalist guides are the face of the National Park Service, but employed by tourism companies.
 As the face of the National Park Service, their role is to protect the Galapagos islands and its animals, and to enforce the park rules, in particular, not to touch or disturb the animals.
 However, in their role as employee of a tourism company, their job is to make the customer happy.
 Conflict of interest occurs when an uneducated tourist asks for a “favor” to bend the rules and take a picture of him sitting on the giant tortoise.
 Don’t be that guy.

 - Doesn’t it get boring doing the same things over and over?
-The great thing about guiding is that you are visiting different sites all the time.
+Manolo mentioned that the great thing about guiding is that he is visiting different sites all the time.
 This day we happened to be hiking the Sierra Negra Volcano, but he had not been there in a couple weeks.
-Manolo said he entertained himself by counting the animals and trying each time to see more than the last.
+He said he entertained himself by counting the animals and trying each time to see more than the last.

 - Can I become a naturalist guide?
 Sadly no. Or at least, it would be very difficult.
 Only Galapagos residents can become naturalist guides, and only people who are born in the Galapagos or have direct family who are residents may become a Galapagos resident.